The bible has a lot to say about the relationship between fear and love. Perhaps the most famous words are from the apostle John.

 Still breathless from the fall, I fought back my tears and nodded yes.
 I had preserved the one hour a day I had as “privilege” to either take a cold shower or hand wash my clothes in a bucket.

-But for me it wasn’t the fear of losing the privilege of a shower that drove me to choose obedience over my safety.
-It was the fear of the condemnation.
+But for me, it wasn’t the fear of losing the privilege of a shower that drove me to choose obedience over my safety.
+It was the fear of condemnation.
 It was not godly fear.

 The Fear Of The Lord

 I didn’t fear my looming public punishment.
 What I really feared was being whipped by my own sense of shame.
 I was in a place where I looked for any opportunity to shackle myself in the chains of self-condemnation.

 There is godly fear and ungodly fear.
 In Matthew 10:28 Jesus says, “And fear not them which kill the body, but are not able to kill the soul: but rather fear Him which is able to destroy both soul and body in hell.”

 Those who are perishing should fear the One who has the power to throw them into hell, but there is no condemnation for those in Christ Jesus.